Loft Conversion Builders in Catford (SE6)

 Frequently Asked Questions

-Hip-to-gable on an Edwardian semi (the most common Catford project) runs £50,000-£75,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Rear dormer on Victorian terraces runs £45,000-£65,000.
-L-shaped dormer on wider terraces runs £55,000-£80,000.
-Trussed-roof properties (some 1930s post-war housing around Culverley Green) add £3,000-£5,000 for structural modification.
-FD30 escape route door upgrades are £400-£600 per door.
-Party wall surveyor (Agreed Surveyor route) is £900-£1,500.
-Conservation area or Article 4 full planning adds £206 in fee and 2-4 weeks of lead time.
-Fixed-price contract before any work starts.
+- Hip-to-gable on an Edwardian semi is the most common Catford project, covering structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+Rear dormer on Victorian terraces and L-shaped dormer on wider terraces are the other two patterns we build.
+Trussed-roof properties (some 1930s post-war housing around Culverley Green) need extra structural steelwork before any truss can be removed.
+We coordinate the party wall surveyor (Agreed Surveyor route) and the FD30 escape route door upgrades as part of the build.
+Conservation area or Article 4 full planning adds 2-4 weeks of lead time.
+The fixed price is confirmed after a free site visit, before any work starts.

-Does the Culverley Green conservation area affect my Catford loft conversion?
+- Does the Culverley Green conservation area affect my Catford loft conversion?

-Why hire All Well for a Catford loft conversion?
+- Why hire All Well for a Catford loft conversion?

 Get a Free Quote for Your Catford Loft Conversions